HRI-EU/JSEN/README.md

 Documentation
 ===================================

-The documentation is built using Doxygen.
-You can generate it through ...
+The documentation is built using `jsdoc`.
+You can generate/udpate it by running `npm run docs`.

 The generated documentation can be found in `doc/html`.